pursuit-curriculum/unit-fundamentals/scope/readme.md

 // vaue of i is available outside of the loop console.log('The value of i outside the loop is', i)
 ```

+Do you think it is best practice to use `let` in the control panel of the `for` loop?
+Why or why not?

 ## Function scope